Quick Answer

 A Common Real-World Scenario

-Jason runs a fast-casual lunch spot.
-He designs a counter sign in Canva that says “Order Ahead” with a QR code pointing to his online ordering page.
-He prints ten copies and tapes them up near the register.
+Picture a fast-casual lunch spot designing a counter sign in Canva that says “Order Ahead” with a QR code pointing to the online ordering page.
+Ten copies get printed and taped up near the register.

-A month later, he switches ordering platforms.
+A month later, the restaurant switches ordering platforms.
 The new system has a different URL.
 Customers keep scanning the old code and landing on a broken page.
-Jason replaces the sign at the counter but forgets the copies taped near the pickup shelf and the door.
+The sign at the counter gets replaced, but the copies taped near the pickup shelf and the door get forgotten.

 This problem has nothing to do with Canva as a design tool.
 It comes from using a static QR code in a place where the destination link might change.